Joe Kennedy: Smuggler or Bootlegger?

 The continuing rumors of Joe Kennedy smuggling and bootlegging may be an instance of the American public wanting to fill in the historical gap (1920-33) by assuming historical continuity between the Pre-Prohibition family business in Boston and the Post-Prohibition Somerset Ltd.

 But history isn’t always or neatly continuous.
 These rumors are a simple explanation for the Kennedy wealth, first made in the 1920s> But the truth is more complex.
 Kennedy manipulated stocks, in the days before regulation by the Security and Exchange Commission.
 He also owned a bank, a chain of new England movie theaters, and investments in Hollywood films.
 All this in the 1920s.

-Prior to the 1960 presidential campaign, three powerful men lunched together weekly in New York City: Joe Kennedy, George Meaney of the AFL-CIO, and mobster Costello.
-Lunching like this with Costello, a former bootleg gangster, may have further tainted Joe Kennedy’s public reputation, even though this was two decades after Prohibition.
-This luncheon group is mentioned as a fact in Gore Vidal’s memoirs.
-Vidal was step-brother to Jackie Kennedy, wife of JFK, and no fan of Joe Kennedy.
+According to hearsay reported later by Gore Vidal in his memoirs, step-brother to Jackie Kennedy, Franks Costello and Joe Kennedy lunched together weekly in New York City up to the time of Kennedy’s stroke, during the first year of his son’s presidential term.
+Lunching like this with Costello, a former bootleg gangster, may have further tainted Joe Kennedy’s public reputation, even though this was almost three decades after Prohibition.
+On the other hand, Gore Vidal was no fan of Joe Kennedy.

 Joe Kennedy died in 1969.

 In 1972, gangster Frank Costello said in public that he helped make Kennedy rich during Prohibition.
 Then the first of the Godfather series came out of Hollywood.
 The central character was based on Costello.

 Also in the 1970s a Congressional investigation committee revisited the assassination of JFK.
 Conspiracy theorists began writing books.